gllore/lorenzo-benchmarks/README.txt

 Unix from the ColoradoSchool of Mines, Center for Wave Phenomena (www.cwp.mines.edu).

+Added: November 21 2012
+Both equations 2 and 3 contain typographical errors which are corrected in files "Equation2" and "Equation3", respectively.
+Both these files written in RTF format.

 References
 Barry, K.M., Cavers, D.A., Kneale, C.W., 1975.
 Report on recommended
 standards for digital tape formats.
 Geophysics 40, 344-352